home-assistant/architecture/adr/0022-integration-quality-scale.md

 The integration quality scale will:
 - give a clear and transparent framework for contributors to understand the quality expectations for their integrations.
 - put pressure on the maintenance of the developer documentation to make sure the documentation is up-to-date.
+These can be found [here](https://developers.home-assistant.io/docs/core/integration-quality-scale/).